Terms & Conditions

 • A face to face therapist is not available (this is because we are usually able to refer clients for therapy via webcam or telephone)

-• You change your mind about wanting therapy, either because you have obtained access to an NHS/private therapist, or for any other reason.
+• You change your mind about wanting therapy, either because you have obtained access to an NHS/private therapist, or for any other reason including failing to provide the relevant evidence of eligibility.

 • Should your circumstances change, we are unable to provide a refund for any difference in session fees.
 However, you will be entitled to lower ongoing session fees where appropriate upon production of relevant supporting documentation.